sfigg/commercialization-public/docset/test/weg/delivering-a-great-experience-with-low-memory.md

 # Delivering a great experience with low memory

-The amount of memory available will have a significant affect on the overall user experience, ranging from overall responsiveness of the system, responsiveness when switching between Windows Store style apps, and battery life.
-These are all very important factors to consider when evaluating the overall experience with low memory.
+The amount of memory available has a significant affect on the overall user experience, ranging from overall responsiveness of the system, responsiveness when switching between Windows Store style apps, and battery life.
+These are all important factors to consider when evaluating the overall experience with low memory.
 (Low memory is 1 GB of RAM on 32-bit Windows and 2 GB of RAM on 64-bit Windows.)

 ## Considerations